Loripes95/website/content/post/visiting_Princeton/index.md

 title: Exchange semester at Princeton University.

 # Summary for listings and search engines
-summary: During the Spring semester, I will be visiting the Department of Economics at Princeton University, hosted by [Professor Gialuca Violante](https://violante.economics.princeton.edu/).
+summary: During the Spring semester, I will be visiting the Department of Economics at Princeton University, hosted by [Professor Gianluca Violante](https://violante.economics.princeton.edu/).
 I look forward to being part of such a vibrant academic community!

 # Link this post with a project
 # projects: []